These sense of hearing activities will help you explore the senses with children in a fun and interesting way.

 Show children a variety of small objects: coins, sand, dry macaroni, paperclips, cotton balls and dry rice.

-Give them a chance to manipulate small buckets of these objects.
+Allow the children to handle small buckets of these objects.
 Then, using plastic hollow eggs or balls, fill two of each with those same objects.

-Get the kids to shake them and try to find the eggs with matching sounds, also attempting to name which objects they contain.
+Encourage the children to shake them and find the eggs with matching sounds, while also guessing which objects are inside.

 2. Match That Tone